privacy-scaling-explorations/pse.dev/articles/intmax-a-scalable-payment-l2-from-plasma-and-validity-proofs.md

 1. Does it mean users have to keep their data on their device?

-Yes, one drawback of such designs is to assume users will safegard their data on their local devices.
+Yes, one drawback of such designs is to assume users will safeguard their data on their local devices.
 To alleviate some of the risks attached to this (keys aren't the only thing you should keep safely in this model), the initial intmax implementation features a server vault in charge of storing (not yet) encrypted users data.

 ## Footnotes